monikasleboda/Keeper-app/README.md

 <br>

 ## What is this project about?
 This is a Keeper App with header, note and footer components.
+You are able to add notes and delete them from the app.
+When we add a note with a new title and when we click the add button it clears those inputs and pushes a new note into the array of notes.
+When you click delete button, the note is going to be removed.

 ## Technologies used
 - HTML